Kunlong1994/lab3/Lab-#4.md

 [[images/potPicture.png]]

-> Now, try the code in File->Examples->Analog->AnalogInput.

 Change the code so that the LED fades and brightens with the analog value of the potentiometer, like a dimmer.
 (Save this code!
 We'll be using it again soon...)

 **a.
-Post a copy of your new code in your lab writeup.**
+Post a copy of your new code in your lab write-up.**

-Incorporate the LCD into your fading LED/potentiometer code so that you can read out the exact analog value that you are reading in on Analog Pin 0.
-It's your own lowly multimeter!
-Change the LED fading code values so that you get the full range of output voltages from using your Flex sensor.

-**b.
-Include a copy of your Lowly Multimeter code in your lab write-up.**

 ### 2. Force Sensitive Sensor

 The [FSR](http://en.wikipedia.org/wiki/Force-Sensing_Resistor) changes resistance—in this case, when pressure is applied to the FSR.
 Here's the [datasheet](http://www.sparkfun.com/datasheets/Sensors/Pressure/fsrguide.pdf).
 We'll use a voltage divider with a 27kOhm resistor, using the analog input with the previous potentiometer code.

 [[images/forceResistor_schem.png]]

-Now borrow a FSR from a fellow student to build two FSR circuits to enable a game of thumb wrestling.
-Use the LCD to indicate who is squeezing their FSR harder!

 **a.
 What resistance values do you see from your force sensor?**
 **b.
-What kind of relationship does the resistance have as a function of force applied? (e.g., linear?)**
+What kind of relationship does the resistance have as a function of the force applied? (e.g., linear?)**
-**c.
-Include a copy of your FSR thumb wrestling code in your lab write-up.**

 ## Part C. Writing to the LCD
 Let's use your LCD screen to display some interesting information!
 There is a good deal of example code for playing with your LCD in the Arduino Examples: